 And that’s great.
 But there are times when you need to tell a story with your reporting, particularly to managers and stakeholders.
 For more advanced reporting needs, I highly recommend taking a look at Databox, a robust SaaS platform for building real-time business analytics dashboards through API integrations with all your favorite marketing channels like Facebook, HubSpot, AdWords, and so on.

-Example of a real-time Databox dashboard
+Here is an example of a real-time Databox dashboard:

 Once you’ve determined that inbound marketing is a priority, you’ve got to evaluate your marketing team and assess its strengths and efficiencies.